alexpron/shanoir-ng/README.md

 To learn how to contribute to the code of Shanoir report to the Shanoir-NG [Contribution Workflow](https://github.com/fli-iam/shanoir-ng/wiki/Contribution-Workflow)

-To scroll existing issues and open a new open eventually report to [Github Issues](https://github.com/fli-iam/shanoir-ng/issues).
+To scroll existing issues and open a new one eventually, report to [Github Issues](https://github.com/fli-iam/shanoir-ng/issues).

 ## Shanoir Developpers Quick Installation
 To quickly bootstrap a Shanoir development environment follow the